se-edu/se-book/designPatterns/observer/what/text.md

 <tip-box>

-{{ icon_example }}Here is the Observer pattern applied to the student management system.
+{{ icon_example }} Here is the Observer pattern applied to the student management system.

 During initialization of the system,